 Read or Pin: How to Start a Veggie Garden

-When we moved to our farmhouse a little garden out front was already started, and I kept adding more plants to it from around the homestead.
-Until I realized there is no way for me to see and enjoy this garden unless I drive down our road.
+When we moved to our farmhouse, a little garden out front was already started, and I kept adding more plants to it from around the homestead.
+Until I realized there was no way for me to see and enjoy this garden unless I drive down our road.

 I better move it this year!